 A Tasca in Ponta Delgada: A restaurant that does these well amongst local specialties.
 Call ahead, as this local favorite tends to book up quickly.

 Louvre Michaelense: Not far down the road from A Tasca, this quaint cafe is a cozy pitstop from your afternoon stroll, filled with vintage knick knacks and soft natural light, not to mention a fine cup of coffee!

-Tuká Tulá: This restaurant is complete with excellent local seafood, fun and delicious cocktails and a surf town vibe that’ll make you want to hang loose the rest of the evening.
+Tuká Tulá: This restaurant on Santa Barbara beach in Ribeira Grande is complete with excellent local seafood, fun and delicious cocktails and a surf town vibe that’ll make you want to hang loose the rest of the evening.

 Get in touch with Selena

 Reach out to customize and book your own experience.
 Or, just to chat about travel in general.